onivim/oni2/docs/MOTIVATION.md

 ## Open Questions

 - What syntax highlighting strategy would be best?
 Textmate Highlighting, Treesitter?
-Could we contribute one of these back to core Neovim, or would it be better for performance to run out-of-band?
+Could we contribute one of these back to core Neovim, or would it be better for performance to run out-of-band? (tree-sitter integration is ongoing in neovim: https://github.com/neovim/neovim/pull/9219)
 - Could there be a story for native-code plugins?
 This would be great for things like buffer layers.
 OCaml has a feature called `dynlink` which is for dynamically loading libraries - this could be leveraged for a native-code plugin story (would be ideal for performance-critical extensions like buffer layers)
 - How will features like Markdown Preview be implemented in this new architecture?